-An experienced corporate leader, Andrew has launched and run technology companies in Europe and Australia and worked with some of the world’s leading companies and organisations including Vodafone, Nestle, British Airways, Barclays Bank, BBC, American Express, John Lewis, and Unilever.
+An experienced corporate leader, Andrew has launched and run technology companies in Europe and Australia and worked with and for some of the world’s leading companies including Telstra, Vodafone, Nestle, BBC, American Express, John Lewis, and Unilever.

-He is also a seasoned TEDx speaker, having presented at 3 separate TEDx events.
+He is also a seasoned TEDx speaker, having presented at 3 separate TEDx events, with a fourth talk scheduled for early 2018.

 Andrew’s bespoke and distinctive keynotes include: